Routing

 Wildcards

-• %tld% = top level domain, e.g. com or org
+• %tld% = top level domain, e.g., com or org

-• %sld% = second level domain, e.g. example
+• %sld% = second level domain, e.g., example

-• %domain% = domain without subdomains, e.g. example.com
+• %domain% = domain without subdomains, e.g., example.com

-• %host% = whole host, e.g. www.example.com
+• %host% = entire host, e.g., www.example.com

 • %basePath% = path to the root directory